awsdocs/amazon-efs-user-guide/doc_source/using-aws-transfer-integration.md

 ## Prerequisites for using AWS Transfer Family with Amazon EFS<a name="prerequisites-aws-transfer"></a>

-To use Transfer Family to access files your Amazon EFS file system, your configuration needs to meet the following conditions:
+To use Transfer Family to access files your Amazon EFS file system, your configuration must meet the following conditions:
 + The Transfer Family server and your Amazon EFS file system are located in the same AWS Region\.
 + IAM policies are configured to enable access to the IAM role used by AWS Transfer\.
 For more information, see [Create an IAM role and policy](https://docs.aws.amazon.com/transfer/latest/userguide/requirements-roles.html) in the *AWS Transfer Family User Guide*\.
 + \(Optional\) If the Transfer Family server is owned by a different account, enable cross\-account access\.
-  + Ensure that your file system policy does not allow public access, see [Blocking public access](access-control-block-public-access.md)\.
+  + Ensure that your file system policy does not allow public access\.
+For more information, see [Blocking public access](access-control-block-public-access.md)\.
-  + Modify the file system policy to enable cross\-account access, see [Configuring cross\-account access for Transfer Family](#efs-cross-acct-access-transfer)\.
+  + Modify the file system policy to enable cross\-account access\.
+For more information, see [Configuring cross\-account access for Transfer Family](#efs-cross-acct-access-transfer)\.

 ## Configuring your Amazon EFS file system to work with AWS Transfer Family<a name="config-efs-aws-transfer-int"></a>

 Configuring an Amazon EFS file system to work with Transfer Family requires the following steps:
 + **Step 1\.** Get the list of POSIX IDs that are allocated to the Transfer Family users\.
 + **Step 2\.** Ensure that your file system's directories are accessible to the Transfer Family users by using the POSIX IDs allocated to the Transfer Family users\.
-+ **Step 3\.** Configure IAM to enable access to the IAM role used by AWS Transfer\.
++ **Step 3\.** Configure IAM to enable access to the IAM role used by Transfer Family\.

 ### Setting file and directory permissions for Transfer Family users<a name="efs-access-aws-transfer"></a>